lorarjohns/flask-api-sql/SOLUTION.md

  This is a prototype, so it doesn't have as much testing or as much robustness to real-life use as a production server should.
 Specifically, I would prioritize handling malformed user input and best-practice handling of cases in which no data is found.

  Because of the limitations of `sqlite3`, the queries in this database are written using Python string interpolation.
-While it is not likely that these specific queries would be vulnerable to SQL injection, better practice would be to use an ORM framework like SQLAlchemy as an interface.
-I have mocked up database models but did not build out the entire Postgres/SQLAlchemy infrastructure, which would be a potential next step.
+While it is not likely that these specific queries would be very vulnerable to SQL injection, better practice would be to use an ORM framework like SQLAlchemy as an interface.
+I have mocked up database models but did not build out the entire Postgres/SQLAlchemy infrastructure, which would be a good potential next step.

  The instructions weren't explicit about the ranking choice to make when there is no section tie, but a user has read _no_ articles in a section.
 In that case, I have ranked the article with more overall views higher (similarly to the logic for breaking category ties).
 While this is possible in SQL alone, not all versions of sqlite have window function capability (my native installation on Ubuntu LTS does not, for instance.
 To clarify my thought process and to make the program easier to read and debug, I rewrote the logic in Python.